crownstone/bluenet/docs/BUILD_SYSTEM.md

 * Nordic SDK
 * Nordic Mesh
-* Nordic nrfutil software
 * GNU cross-compiler
+* Nordic nrfutil software (semi-optional)
-* JLink tools
+* JLink tools (semi-optional)

 The Softdevice is part of the Nordic SDK and does not need to be downloaded separately.
 The continuous integration system (Github Actions) does not need to download JLink and the nrfutil software henceforth they can be excluded from the build by